Welcome to the Rotary Club of Bridgend

 Rotary Spring Walk

-The Rotary spring this year was organised by Rtn Hopkin Joseph Along the costal path from Porthcawl to Sker house and back.
+The Rotary spring walk this year was organised by Rtn Hopkin Joseph Along the costal path from Porthcawl to Sker house and back.

 On Saturday 4th May a group of 22 Rotarians and friends met at Royal Porthcawl Golf Club, to be hosted / guided for the morning walk and lunch by Gaina Morgan and Margaret Thomas.
 As we set off, crossing the putting green to reach the public coastal path walkway (a broad walk in this area) Margaret gave a little talk on the background of the club and the clubhouse (a building which had initially been erected at the Great Exhibition and there after taken down with part transported to Porthcawl).
 When we reached Pink Bay Gaina pointed out the fresh water well in the rocks, and the window at sker house in the distance used by seventeen century "wreckers".
 The next stop was Sker point-where the Santampa had run aground in 1947 (Gaina's father had been part of the shore based rescue party) with the loss of 47 people including the lifeboat volunteers on the Mumbles lifeboat.